How to propose a new survey, what data the UKHO requires for a nautical chart, and how to report safety critical information or errors in our products

 Use of third party data on a nautical chart

 If you are involved in producing hydrographic surveys, whatever their primary purpose, they may also be useful to our work.
 If possible, we would like to use them in the compilation of a new nautical chart.
 If so, we would really appreciate a copy of your survey to help improve the safety of mariners, but please read this first.

 You don’t need to carry out your survey to full charting standards for it to be of use.
 Even without a full search for dangers, a modern survey can increase our knowledge of the seabed.

 To help us get the best out of your survey please follow the advice below.
 Even if you’re unsure about these requirements, we’d still like to receive a copy of your survey.
 It may reveal changes that should be shown on the chart as a ‘less water reported’ legend.
 It may even prompt us to carry out a full survey.

 Our Bathymetric Data Centre (BDC) is always happy to give help and advice on the requirements for gathering hydrographic data.
 Often minor changes to how your data is gathered and presented can make it much more useful for charting action.

 The minimum information required

 - A copy of your final survey drawing and / or final digital dataset.
 The digital data may be in a simple ASCII ‘xyz’ (latitude, longitude, depth OR grid E, grid N, depth) format.
-The drawing can be in hard copy, but we would prefer a CAD (.dwg) file if possible
+The drawing can be in hard copy, but we would prefer a digital file if possible (.tif, .pdf or CAD)

 - If the data has been passed through a gridding or binning process to produce the final drawing or dataset, then a copy of the pre-gridding dataset would be beneficial.
 Gridding and some binning techniques may cause the shoal depths to be lost